huymuzic/MERN-Stack-Tourism-Forum-Website/README.md

 This is a guide for running Cosmic Travel Website Project!

 # Cosmic Travel Website Project

-For smoothly running the project, please make sure installing nodeJs in your device.
+For smoothly running the project, please make sure to install nodeJs in your device.

 ## A. Access Detail Information

 1. **Live Website URL**: